 17. Duke’s Dear Freja

-This boss fight has the most annoying run to it than any other boss in the game besides the Rotten.
-You have to run through a giant room with tons of spiders and a huge spider web room with toms of enemies in it.
+This boss fight has a more annoying running gimmick than any other boss in the game.
+You have to run through a giant room with tons of spiders and a huge spider web room with tons of enemies in it.
 The boss fight is also annoying because you can only damage the huge spider from the front and back.
 It also shoots lasers at you.

 16. Sir Alonne